Electronic Filing & Refund Facts

 - You are claiming the American Opportunity Tax Credit for higher education expenses.

-- You are a first-time filer who is filing a federal tax return for the first time.
+- You are a filing a federal tax return for the first time.

 - You are filing your first tax return in the last 10 years.